AzuredBlue/mpv-anilist-updater/README.md

 If the "episode" and "season" guess are before the title, it will consider that title wrong and try to get the title from the name of the folder it is in.

+After that, it searches for the show both in your AniList and globally.

 If the torrent file has absolute numbering (only episode number), it will try to guess the season and episode by:

-1. Searching for the anime name on the AniList API.
-2. Get all results with a similar name, whose format are `TV` and the duration greater than 21 minutes.
-3. Sort them based on release date.
-4. Get the season based on the absolute episode number
+1. From the first TV or ONA with duration > 21, attempt to build a list of sequels from the main series using relations from the API
+2. If the episode number is greater than all of those combined, it could've made a mistake or maybe the user doesn't have all necessary entries in the list, so it repeats this process with the global search from before.
+3. Once we have a filtered list of seasons in order, finding the episode is trivial.

-It is not a flawless method.
-It won't work properly if the anime has seasons as ONA's.
-If it doesn't work properly, consider changing the episode number to the normal format yourself, or simply give up on that series.
+If it doesn't work properly, consider manually changing the episode number to the normal format, or updating that series manually.

 ## FAQ (Probably)